edmodlabs/techsummer-site-master/src/docs/1.0.0/unit3/build_world.md

 <div style="text-align:center">
 	<iframe width="560" height="315" src="https://www.youtube.com/embed/pQFgFhsqX0c" frameborder="0" allowfullscreen></iframe>
 	<br>
-	<strong>Click "Box" in the "Objects: Basic" option on the Patches Menu to add a Box to your scene.</strong>
+	<strong>Click "Box" in the "Objects: Basic" option on the Patches Menu to add a Box.</strong>
 </div>

-You should now see a 3-dimensional box in your scene.
+You should now see a box in your scene.
 Once you've selected an object, you can change the position, size, or rotation.
 You know you've selected an object when red, green, and blue lines appear by the object.
-Each line represents an “axis” you can use to adjust the object.
+Each line is an “axis” you can use to adjust the object.
 The plural form of axis is “axes,” which is pronounced “axe-zeez”.

-### Hello Objects: Manipulation
+#### Object Manipulation
-The following videos will show you how to manipulate objects.
+The following videos show how you can manipulate objects.
+The "Move," "Scale," and "Rotate" buttons can be found on the rop right of the Vizor editor.

 <div style="text-align:center">
 	<iframe width="560" height="315" src="https://www.youtube.com/embed/npOygI-vQ-8" frameborder="0" allowfullscreen></iframe>
 	<br>
-	<strong>Select the "Move" button on the rop right to move an object.</strong>
+	<strong>Select the "Move" button then drag along the axes to move an object.</strong>
 </div>
 <br>

 <div style="text-align:center">
 	<iframe width="560" height="315" src="https://www.youtube.com/embed/0CxPw10-xYs" frameborder="0" allowfullscreen></iframe>
 	<br>
-	<strong>Select the "Scale" button on the rop right to change an object's size.</strong>
+	<strong>Select the "Scale" button then drag along the axes to change an object's size.</strong>
 </div>
 <br>

 <div style="text-align:center">
 	<iframe width="560" height="315" src="https://www.youtube.com/embed/NNYuxEe1rCI" frameborder="0" allowfullscreen></iframe>
 	<br>
-	<strong>Select the "Rotate" button on the rop right to rotate an object.</strong>
+	<strong>Select the "Rotate" button then drag along the axes to rotate an object.</strong>
 </div>
 <br>

 <div class="alert_yellow">
   <div style="text-align:center">
-  	<strong>Extra Tips!</strong>
+  	<strong>Extra Tips</strong>
   </div>
   <ul>
   	<li>You can delete an object by selecting the object and pressing “Backspace” or “Delete” on your keyboard. </li>
-  	<li>You can undo your changes by pressing the “Ctrl” and “Z” button on your keyboard. </li>
+  	<li>You can undo changes by pressing the “Ctrl” and “Z” button on your keyboard. </li>
   	<li>With an object selected, you can press “Alt” and move the object to create a copy. </li>
   </ul>
 </div>